-Looking for a shorter series?
+Are looking for a shorter series?
 The Guardians Trilogy was recommended by Melissa's mom-in-law.

 It features 6 mystical characters searching for the fire star on the Greek island of Corfu.
 Three men and three women each have different strengths and have to work together to save the world.
 They develop romantic relationships along the way in the fairytale-like series.

-The Lake House is a historical thriller also set in two time periods, but both from one lifetime of the main character Alice.
+The Lake House is a historical thriller also set in two time periods, but both from one lifetime of the main character named Alice.

-The story is split between her life in 1930s Cornwall when she's a child at the family estate and 1930s London.
+The story is split between her life in 1930s Cornwall when she's a child at the family estate and 2003 London.
 In the 30s, Alice's younger brother vanishes, devasting the family.

 Alice somehow goes on to become a successful author.
 Late in her life, a young detective stumbles on the now decrepit Cornwall estate, causing her path to cross with Alice and leading the way to truths about the past.